Manufactured Home Parks and Recreational

 You must submit a complete set of plans and specifications.The plans must be drawn to scale, be legible, and complete.
 All plans must include, but not be limited to the following:

 A land use permit or statement from the local unit of government granting zoning approval for the use of the land as a MHP, RCA or SECA must be obtained for any new park or expansions to existing parks.
 A copy of the land use permit must be submitted to MDH along with the detailedplans for the proposed development.

 A plot plan showing the boundaries of the entire tract of land upon which the MHP/RCA/SECA is to be located, and showing land area/acreage, locations of existing facilities including permanent buildings and their dimensions, location of landforms on the property (lakes, streams, ponds, wetlands, bluffs, etc.), location and dimensions of all roads and driveways, location of vehicle parking areas must be provided.

 Plans for the park must include site dimensions, the location of all water and sewer lines and electrical hook-ups, the location of all wells, the location of all on-site sewage treatment facilities and distances from all wells and water lines, the location and type of night lights, and any other pertinent information.
 Identify each proposed site with a unique descriptor (i.e. 1, 2, 3).

 Separate plumbing plans must be submitted for any new plumbing installations including all water and sewer lines and on site sewage treatment systems, if provided.
 All plumbing must be installed in accordance with the Minnesota Plumbing Code.
 Include a detailed sketch of the water and sewer risers which will connect the homes to the sewer and water mains, and material specifications for, and location of water and sewer lines in the park.

-Submit the proper plans, plan review fee and application
+Submit the proper plans, plan review fee and application to:

 Minnesota Department of Health